constructorfleet/Deepthought-Schema/README.md

 # Deepthought-Schema
-Specification schema for models, data types, and domain-interfacing operations that facilitate Documentation Oriented Development for self-coding, self-validation, self-describing and self-testing generated source code.
+Specification schema for models, data types, and domain-interfacing operations that facilitate **Documentation Oriented Development** for self-generated-code, self-validating, self-describing, auto-tested. and self-testing generated source code scaffolding for the Domain-Interfacing logic.

 ## Schema Types